Visiting Maui During COVID: What You Need To Know

 IS MAUI OPEN TO VISITORS?

-The testing program is constantly evolving, as more information, additional testing partners, and new options and requirements are added.
-Following are the official sites for the latest updates and details regarding the pre-travel testing program as well as the quarantine that is still required for anyone who has not been tested.
-If you are visiting Maui during COVID, check back on these sites often because information is updated on a regular basis:
+Hawaii’s “Safe Travels” testing program and the other requirements noted above are constantly evolving, as more information and new options and requirements are added or removed — often varying for each island.
+Following are the official sites for the latest updates and details regarding the pre-travel testing program as well as the 10-day quarantine that is still required for anyone who has not been tested.
+If you are planning to visit Maui during COVID, check back on the following sites often as the information is updated on a regular basis:

-Hawaii Visitors & Convention Bureau (GoHawaii.com) You can call 1-800-GOHAWAII for additional questions on travel to Hawaii
+Hawaii Visitors & Convention Bureau (GoHawaii.com) – Also, you can call them at 1-800-GOHAWAII with any additional questions on travel to Hawaii

 FOR INTERNATIONAL TRAVELERS: Our state is working on similar pre-travel testing programs for international travelers.
 You will find more information at the above websites as those details are finalized and released.
-To date, we have already established a program for travelers from Japan, and beginning in mid-December a testing program will be instituted for travelers from Canada, in partnership with WestJet and Air Canada.
-(See those airlines’ web sites for more details as they become available).
+To date, Hawaii has established programs for travelers from Japan, Korea, Taiwan, and Canada.

 VISITING MAUI DURING COVID: IS THERE STILL A QUARANTINE REQUIREMENT ON MAUI?

 Yes.
-Our state cannot legally require all travelers to undergo a medical test before arrival, so those who come to Hawaii without a negative COVID pre-test will be subject to the mandatory 14-day quarantine that has been in effect in Hawaii since March 26th.
+Our state cannot legally require travelers to undergo a medical test, so those who come to Hawaii without a negative COVID pre-test will be subject to a mandatory 10-day quarantine (reduced from 14 days, as of December).

-We respectfully ask that if you do not want to be pre-tested prior to arrival, please do not come to Hawaii right now with the intention of quarantining.
+We respectfully ask that if you do not want to follow our travel testing requirements, please do not come to Hawaii right now.
 Wait until travel is safer, the quarantine is no longer necessary, and we can wholeheartedly welcome you to our islands without any restrictions.

 HOW LONG WILL THESE REQUIREMENTS LAST?

 That’s up to COVID-19.
 Global pandemics operate on their own schedule, unfortunately, and all we can do is wait and see how all this evolves.
-If there is a vaccine, if the virus begins to subside around the world . . . those and other factors will be considered as time goes on.
-Meanwhile, if you are visiting Maui during COVID, there will be restrictions.
+Once the vaccine has been more widely distributed, once the virus and new variants begin to subside around the world . . . those and other factors will be considered as time goes on.
+Hawaii’s Governor has indicated that once 70% of Hawaii’s residents have been fully vaccinated, he will consider ending all travel restrictions into the islands, but this decision will also be based on continued monitoring of any COVID health risks and impacts in our community.
+Meanwhile, if you are visiting Maui during COVID in coming months, there will be restrictions.
 We, along with you, look forward to the time when we can all get back to a more normal existence on Maui!

 WHY IS HAWAII BEING SO STRICT?